realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - This is an arbitrary decision to see if I could stretch how the system works, and is not a real world use case.
   - In a well-conceived "normal" Library system, all `Books` would be associated with a particular system `Library` at the time of creation.

+### My Java Complaints
+- Type system... for a language that is dealing with types, it sure does forget types a lot... design flaw!
+- Wow, the verbosity is outlandish and quite pedantic and very irregular syntax defining using generic types for class or functions.